awsdocs/aws-service-catalog-admin-guide/doc_source/getstarted-iamadmin.md

    1. For **Policy Name**, type **ServiceCatalogAdmin\-AdditionalPermissions**\.

-   1. \(Optional\) You must grant administrators additional permissions for Amazon S3 if they need to use a private CloudFormation template\.
+   1. You must grant administrators permissions for Amazon S3 so they can access templates stored by AWS Service Catalog in Amazon S3\.
 For more information, see [User Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html) in the *Amazon Simple Storage Service Developer Guide*

    1. Choose **Create Policy**\.